Outdoor Play

 Plan A: Take in the Arts

 1. Tap your feet or sing along with the pros at free kid-friendly events in your area.
-Find events by checking the Facebook pages of your town, library or your child’s school.
+Find events by checking the Facebook pages of your town, library or child’s school.
 Fun things to do are often posted and updated there.

-2. Attend outdoor concerts or high-school plays that are suitable for children.
+2. Attend outdoor concerts or high school plays that are suitable for children.
 If theater is your child’s thing, look for a kid-theater production.
 Search for discounts on daytime shows.

 3. Enjoy free mall attractions and hometown extravaganzas that start their holiday run early.